 You're stuck with the kindest human equivalent of mould you could get.

 You could literally beat her senseless and she would come back the next day, and do anything for you.
-Some have.
+Some have tried this method.

 Is it deep seated problems she needs to get seen to?